irinelalexandru/JS-Proiect/README.md

-# JS-Proiect
+# JS-Project
-Acesta este proiectul final de JS
+Final JS project
+The JS project from my web development course @ IT School